PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 2. Add any relevant background information

 What information about your user is relevant to your company and product?
 Their age?
 Their responsibilities in their job role?
 How their morning routine looks like?
 Write this information down in the “quick facts” column.
-We also recommend writing down any previous experience the user has with your product.
+I also recommend writing down any previous experience the user has with your product here.

 ### 3. List the opportunities you’ve identified